NVIDIA/aistore/docs/etl.md

         return md5.hexdigest().encode()
     ```

-    `transform` function must take bytes as argument (the content of the object) and return output bytes that will be saved in the transformed object.
+    `transform` function must take bytes as an argument (the object's content) and return output bytes that will be saved in the transformed object.

-    Once we have the `transform` function defined we can use CLI to build and initialize ETL:
+    Once we have the `transform` function defined, we can use CLI to build and initialize ETL:
     ```console
     $ ais etl build --from-file=code.py --runtime=python3
     JGHEoo89gg